Who We Are

 The student teaching seminar is a capstone course in which student teachers in the Undergraduate Education Program meet regularly as a group to discuss, analyze, reflect upon and resolve classroom issues that occur during their full-time internship experiences with hearing students.
 This course is designed to be taken in tandem with Student Teaching.
 Students will be participating in student teaching at various clinical sites every weekday for 10 weeks.
 Educational topics related to assessment, classroom management, certification, portfolio development, and related areas are covered in depth.

-Choose one course in consultation with the department:
+Choose one course in consultation with the department 3 credits

 In this course, teacher candidates explore and apply research-supported trends and curriculum in secondary English language arts instruction with diverse, English Language Learners (ELL), and special needs middle and high school adolescents.
 Topics covered in the course include professional standards for learning and teaching the pedagogy of secondary English language arts instruction in a technologically-advanced world, formal and informal assessment and evaluation, personal literacy development, and reflective professional engagement.
 Candidates read and respond to young adult literature across a range of genres, and create a macro-unit that includes reading and writing micro-lessons.
 The course should be taken concurrently with fieldwork dedicated to middle or secondary education (Grades 6-12).